You have no items to compare.

-Our pure spirits of gum turpentine is steam-distilled from Pinus elliottii trees in Brazil, a species often used as the benchmark by which others are judged.
+Our pure spirits of gum turpentine is steam-distilled (rectified) from pine trees (Pinus elliottii) in Brazil, a species often used as the benchmark by which others are judged.
 It contains over 90% pinene, almost half of which is beta-pinene, and virtually no high-boiling constituents.
 It does not contain impurities found in industrial grades of turpentine, which make them unsuitable for artists' use.
 It is used with linseed or other oils as a medium, with damar or mastic as a diluent for picture varnishes or as a solvent for cleaning brushes and tools.

 This is the traditional artists' thinner (diluent) for oil colors, mediums and varnishes.
 It improves the flow and dissolves wet oil colors easily and evaporates readily.
 Add directly to oil colors, mediums or varnishes for thinning; soak brushes well to remove color or varnish.